fabi-lindl/xr-multi-agent-communication/ros/README.md

 ### Running the demos (ROS2 side)

 #### Demo running rosrouter locally
-Navigate to "*root/ros/docker/test/*" and execute one of the following commands.
-The created suite of docker containers from the docker test images includes one container running the rosrouter.
-This enables running the whole demo locally.
+Navigate to "*root/ros/docker/test/*" and run one of the following commands.
+The suite of created docker containers from the docker test images includes one container running the rosrouter.
+This allows the entire demo to be run locally.

 #### Single-agent demo
 ```